Martin-Shift/News/README.md

 This is a map using Leaflet.js,
 you can watch markers, placed on entire world meanwhile authorized users can edit them, add or delete markers.

+3: Todo list

+This is a to-do list, inspired by Google Calendar you can add tasks, edit, delete them, and tasks are exclusive to each user only for authorized users